1ma/hydra/README.md

 ### ClientOptions

-`BulkClient` can be further customised with an instance of the `ClientOptions` object that accepts at construction time.
+`Client` can be further customised with an instance of the `ClientOptions` object that accepts at construction time.

 ```php
 // Time amounts have to be specified in milliseconds.